anvetsu/reo/docs/recip.md

 ; Select one of: [1 90 89]
 ```

-Convert a string to a list of characters:
+Convert a string to a sequence of characters:

 ```rust
 ? s:"hello world"